i-safronov/apex/README.md

 <h1 align="center">Apex welcomes you</h1>

-#### A library that fundamentally changes the way Android applications are developed ⚔🔥
+<h6 align="center">A library that fundamentally changes the way Android applications are developed ⚔🔥</h6>

 ### Connecting the library using build.gradle.kts